aametwally/WEVOTE/README.md

 http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163527

 ###  Note
 Although the current version of WEVOTE only supports five tools, the voting scheme in our framework is flexible and allows for the inclusion or removal of different methods.
-The current supported tools are:
+The currently supported tools are:
 * Kraken: Wood, Derrick E., and Steven L. Salzberg.
 "Kraken: ultrafast metagenomic sequence classification using exact alignments."
 Genome biology 15.3 (2014): R46.
 * Clark: Ounit, Rachid, et al. "CLARK: fast and accurate classification of metagenomic and genomic sequences using discriminative k-mers."
 BMC genomics 16.1 (2015): 236.
 * MetaPhlAn: Segata, Nicola, et al. "Metagenomic microbial community profiling using unique clade-specific marker genes."
 Nature methods 9.8 (2012): 811-814.